-Infertility: Understanding the Potential Cancer Risks
+Infertility Meds: Understanding the Potential Cancer Risks

 Infertility affects millions of people worldwide, and for many, assisted reproductive technologies (ART), such as in vitro fertilization (IVF), offer a long awaited cure.
 However, for many, concerns about long-term health effects, particularly in relation to cancer, are still an impediment to seeking treatment.

 The American Society for Reproductive Medicine (ASRM) recently renewed its guidelines regarding the safety of these medications, focusing on ovarian, breast, uterine, and thyroid cancer.
-This article summarizes these connections and discusses what women undergoing fertility treatments should know about potential risks..
+This article summarizes these connections and discusses what women undergoing fertility treatments should know about potential risks.

 The Role of Fertility Drugs in Cancer Risk

 Fertility drugs are natural hormones called gonadotropins (FSH, LH) that are injected in the skin to stimulate the ovaries to produce a higher number of eggs for external fertilization with sperm.
-Other medications like clomiphene or letrozole work by indirectly increas the natural secretion of gonadotropins with a similar end effects.
+Other medications like clomiphene or letrozole work by indirectly increasing the natural secretion of gonadotropins with a similar end effects.
 While these drugs have been administered to millions of people, their impact on cancer risk has been negligible.

 Ovarian Cancer and Fertility Treatments